 The Trauma Studies Reading Group meets monthly to discuss readings related to the study of trauma, literature, and media studies.
 Readings include theoretical and critical works, literary works (including fiction, memoir, graphic mediums, etc.), and film and television.
-If you are interested, please contact the Graduate Coordinator.
+If you are interested, please contact the Director of Graduate Studies, Prof. Mary Wood.